 - Papers and posters submitted for review must have all author-identifying information removed, to facilitate double-blind review.
 (Our system will collect your personal information and associate it with the submission for tracking purposes.)

 - Inclusion in the proceedings is conditional upon registration of at least one author/presenter per accepted submission.
 Submitters further agree that if their work is accepted, at least one representative will register during the Early Bird registration period, and present the accepted work at iConference 2018.
+Papers that do not comply with this registration requirement will be removed from the proceedings and not be published.

 - Submitters agree not to make duplicate submissions to different tracks (i.e. submitting the exact same work as a paper and a poster).